DFE-Digital/apply-for-teacher-training/docs/deployment.md

 # Deploying Apply - Step by step

+The apply build and release process is split into two separate Azure DevOps pipelines.

+- [apply-for-postgraduate-teacher-training](https://dfe-ssp.visualstudio.com/Become-A-Teacher/_build?definitionId=49&_a=summary): This is the main development CI pipeline which will automatically trigger a build from a commit to any branch within the Apply GitHub code repository.
+When commits are made to the master branch, this pipeline will also deploy the application to the QA infrastructure environment in Azure automatically.

+- [apply-for-postgraduate-teacher-training-releases](https://dfe-ssp.visualstudio.com/Become-A-Teacher/_build?definitionId=325&_a=summary): This is the main release pipeline that is used to deploy to all other Azure environments except QA.
+Releases are triggered manually and the target environments can be chosen prior to deployment.

 All members of the Apply development team are able to deploy into any of the environments.

 ## 1. Check what you're deploying